microsoft/profile-explorer/docs/docs/call-tree-panel.md

 #### Searching functions

 Use the *search input box* in the toolbar to search for functions with a specific name using a case-insensitive substring search.
-Matching nodes and function names are marked and the *up/down* buttons showing on the right can be used to navigate between results.
+Matching nodes and function names are marked, and the *up/down* buttons on the right can be used to navigate between results.
 Press the Escape key to reset the search or the X button next to the input box.

 [![Profiling UI screenshot](img/call-tree-search_1077x402.png){: style="width:700px"}](img/call-tree-search_1077x402.png){:target="_blank"}